pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 **TROUBLESHOOTING** : The workflow might fail due to the fact it was not able to retreive incidents we created.
 This specifically happens when you use the DCLOUD.
 If this happens, to be able to move forward run the **u3_send_alert_to_webex_room.py** script from a terminal console.
 This will simulate what the workflow is supposed to do.

-### CONGRATULATION !! you are ready for the last part of this lab.
+### CONGRATULATION !! you are ready for the last part of this lab : Demo Part 3 - Add Malicious ip addresses into SecureX blocking feeds.

+## If you use an XDR Tenant

+One key workflow improvment in XDR compared to SecureX is the capability to trigger a workflow from an Incident.
+We are going to leverage this capability.

+Instead of monitoring every 5 minutes if we have new Incidents within XDR like we documented into the previous paragraph, we are going to trigger our alert workflows when a Secure Endpoint Incident will appear.

+**UNDER CONSTRUCTION...**
+**UNDER CONSTRUCTION...**

+## Webex Bot and Webex Adaptive cards

-Webex Team is a great integration, that gives to XDR / SecureX a very efficient user interfaces.
+Webex is a great integration for XDR, that gives to XDR a nice and very efficient user interface.

+Webex can be as well an alert system and due to bot automation we can attach to webex, we can create complex Security Application that leverage Webex and XDR.
+One of the big benefits is that Security Operators can have thank to Webex Bot and XDR Application in their phones.

+The goal of this section is to link you to some tutorials that introduce you Webex Bot programming and Webex Adaptive card

+Part 1 :

+Let's start with something basic.
+In order to avoid to send basic text alerts to Security Operators we can us markdown formatting to create our our alert.
+This is actually what we do in the **SecureX alert Workflow** example above.

+The first benefits of this is that this is very simple.
+And cherry on the cake we include clickable links like we did in the **SecureX alert Workflow** example above.
+Which gives efficient interactivity with the formular.
+Conterpart is that we have to manage the dynamic url link creation.
+And we have to manage the Web Server location and Logic of the bot logic attached to this system.
+Our simulator manages this part.

+Second cherry on the cake is that we can send to the room nice adaptive cards.
+Which is perfect for Alerts or Information purposes.

+But unfortunately adpative cards with edit fields or selection fields can't be handled by anyother webex room than the Webex Bot Room it self.
+Only the Webex Webhook attached to the bot can recieve and compute choices selected into a Webex formular.

+To sumarize this first part.
+If you look for simplicity and speed to put an Alert System in production.
+Then Markdown messages or information ( only ) adatpive cards are the best choice.

 Learn more about markdown formatting and webex team cards here : [ How do we manage Webex Alert Messages ](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/blob/master/100-SecureX_automation_lab/webex_team_alert_message.md)

+Part 2 :

+If your goal is to create some kind of advanced alerting system, which presents advanced interactive alerts or GUI for Security Operator.

+In other words if your goal is to create XDR based Security Application for Mobile Phones, then you must learn about Webex Bots and Adaptative Cards

+Learn about Webex Bots and Adaptative Cards : [Webex Bot for XDR - part ](https://github.com/pcardotatgit/webex_for_xdr_part-1_card_examples)

+This current project includes the websocket Webex bot and associated Alert adaptive card presented in the above tutorials.

 ## Demo Part 3 - Add Malicious ip addresses into SecureX blocking feeds.